 All meetings are open to the public.

-Pursuant to the California Code of Regulations, Title 5, Section 9511(c), the CDE will convene four focus groups across California.
-Each focus group will include between 8 and 12 invitees who will be selected to ensure balanced representation of regions, types of schools, and grade-level experience.
+Pursuant to the California Code of Regulations, Title 5, Section 9511(c), the CDE convened four focus groups across California.
+Each focus group included between 8 and 12 invitees who were selected to ensure balanced representation of regions, types of schools, and grade-level experience.
 Focus group members must be educators at the time of appointment.
 California Education Code Section 44013(a) defines an educator in this way:

 “Educator” means a certificated person holding a valid California teaching credential or a valid California services credential issued by the commission who is employed by a local education agency or by a special education local planning area and who is not employed as an independent contractor or consultant.

-The focus group meetings will be open to the public, and comments made by both focus group members and members of the public at each meeting will be forwarded to the Instructional Quality Commission and the State Board of Education for consideration.
+The focus group meetings were open to the public, and comments made by both focus group members and members of the public at each meeting were forwarded to the IQC and the SBE for consideration.